Why Synthroid isn’t Causing Weight Loss and How to Fix it

 There are 3 forms of thyroid hormone floating around in your body...

 - T4 --> This is the reservoir form of thyroid hormone but is NOT active by itself.
-Synthroid and Levothyroxine are T4 containing medications only - which means they are NOT active by themselves.
+Synthroid and levothyroxine are T4 containing medications only - which means they are NOT active by themselves.
 T4 can either turn into T3 (which we want) or Reverse T3 (which we don't want) depending on the circumstances in the body.

 - T3 --> This is the ACTIVE thyroid hormone in your body.
 NDT and Cytomel/Liothyronine are medications that contain either some T3 or all T3.
-Your body makes some T3 from the thyroid gland but most is converted from T4 hormone.
+Your body makes some T3 from the thyroid gland but most are converted from T4 hormone.